LeonardoBerlatto/LeonardoBerlatto/README.md

-# :mage_man: Leonardo S. Berlatto
+# Hi!
+My name is Leonardo Berlatto, nice to meet you. 👋
 > "Knowledge is meaningless if not shared with the world."

->
-A 24 year old man who loves code and music.
+A 24 year old man who loves code, music and photography.
 Backend Development and DevOps are my passions

 ## 📍 Current Job
-Helping Coinbase create new solutions for customer experience.
+Helping Coinbase create solutions for agentic customer experience.

 ## 🌱 Currently Learning